If you want to earn a reputable bachelor’s degree from a university, you may think you know your options: traditional on-campus or online education.

 3. You are considering a self-paced, competency-based program.

-CBE is a higher education model where students progress based on learning, not time spent in a classroom.
-One example of a CBE education model is UW Flexible Option, offered by the University of Wisconsin System institutions, which offers online degree and certificate programs that give busy adults the flexibility they need to complete a credential.
-The pace that you go is up to you, not an instructor.
-As soon as you master learning material on a particular subject, you complete an assessment to prove your knowledge, then move on to the next “competency” or assessment.
+In Competency-Based Education (CBE), you make progress based on your learning, not on time spent in a classroom.
+The UW Flexible Option offers online degree and certificate programs that give busy adults the flexibility they need to earn a credential.
+The pace that you choose is up to you, not an instructor or an institution.
+As soon as you master a competency (through a rigorous project-based assessment), you can move on to the next one.
+No waiting for other classmates, or waiting an entire semester.

-Here are more ways CBE makes a 12-month degree more attainable:
+Here are more ways CBE makes a fast online bachelor’s degree more attainable:

 - You can start any month.
 No waiting for the next semester.